 Table of Contents

-blue outline of arrow pointing right Can Americans Travel to Germany?
+blue outline of arrow pointing right Can I Travel to Germany from the U.S.?

 Great news!
 Americans have been given the green light to travel to Germany for tourism as of June 20, 2021.
-Now’s the best time to start planning your bucket-list Germany trip!
+Now’s the best time to start planning your bucket-list Germany adventure!

 Neuschwanstein Castle, Schwangau, Germany

-blue outline of arrow pointing right How Safe Is It to Travel in Germany Right Now?
+blue outline of arrow pointing right Is It Safe to Travel to Germany from the U.S.?

 green button that reads quote and compare travel insurance

-blue outline of arrow pointing right Germany COVID-19 Travel Restrictions & Requirements
+blue outline of arrow pointing right Travel Restrictions from Germany to the U.S.

 As with many destinations, there are still things you’ll need to be prepared for before visiting Germany.
-Here are the top travel restrictions and requirements to be aware of:
+Here are the top travel restrictions and entry requirements to be aware of now that Germany has lifted all COVID-19 entry requirements:

 Masks: You’ll likely only be required to wear a mask when using public transport like buses, airplanes, trains, and subways.